 - Build in the role of a translation company to help deliver your content.

 Research shows that 87% of buying decisions now begin with online research.
-Not only that, but 88% of consumers trust online reviews as much as they trust personal recommendations.
-If you’re not doing all you can to build your international brand – including strategic content marketing – then you’ll likely be well behind the competition when it comes to connecting with those consumers.
+Also, 88% of consumers trust online reviews as much as they trust personal recommendations.
+If you’re not doing all you can to build your international brand – including strategic content marketing – you’ll likely be well behind the competition when connecting with those consumers.

 Deliver a multilingual social commerce strategy